-Nicole Jones, his sister-in-law, was scrolling through Facebook when she clicked on a video that showed a man with red shoulder-length hair walking on a highway, pursued by at least eight police officers with guns drawn.
-The man held his arms above his head, a pistol in one hand as he backed away from the officers.
+Nicole Jones, his sister-in-law, was scrolling through Facebook when she clicked on a video that showed a man with red shoulder-length hair walking on a highway, pursued by at least eight police with guns drawn.
+The man held his arms above his head, a pistol in one hand.
 He pointed the gun at his own head briefly.

-Jones’ heart dropped as she recognized the man’s mannerisms — his walk, the way he flipped his hair over his shoulder with the shake of his head — and realized it was her husband’s brother.
+Jones’ heart dropped as she recognized the man’s walk and the way he flipped his hair over his shoulder– and realized it was her husband Mark’s brother.

-Weeks before his death, Matt was running low on pills and broke down crying, his fiancée said.
+While incarcerated, Matt was diagnosed with bipolar disorder and placed on medication.
+But weeks before his death, he was running low on pills and broke down crying, his fiancée said.

-Matt didn’t have a driver’s license.
+He didn’t have a driver’s license.
 His social security card and birth certificate were elsewhere.
 That made it difficult to make medical appointments, Marquis said.
-They eventually went to a walk-in clinic that would tend to people without ID, but left after waiting for eight hours without being seen, she said.

 Mark Jones was at work landscaping when he saw the video of his brother being shot.